sakunaharinda/agentv-app-study/data/Hospital.md

 ### Healthcare Personnel (HCP)
 * Licensed Health Care Professional (LHCP): Licensed health care professional that can view and update approved patient records.
 Restricted from modifying security credentials.
 * Designated Licensed Health Care Professional (DLHCP): Designed licensed health care professional that is similar to LHCP but with expanded patient permissions granted by the patient.
-* Emergency Responder (ER): Emergency responder that can access critical patient records in emergency situations but cannot modify them.
 * Unlicensed Authorized Personnel (UAP): Unlicesed authorized personnel that can an enter, edit, and view demographic and administrative records but not medical diagnoses.
 * Lab Technician (LT): Lab technician that can access and update laboratory test results.